Town Church, Guernsey: Damage

 The church has received damage from wars over the years.
 In 1294 and again in 1305 attacks by French forces badly damaged the church.

 The English Civil War saw the church in the firing line in 1643 between the Royalist held Castle Cornet and the Parliamentarian held town.
-Cannon balls fired from the castle caused some damage to the church.
+Cannonballs fired from the castle caused some damage to the church.

 The Second World War saw the town bombed, first by German bombers in June 1940 and later by Allied bombers which caused damage to the glass in the town, in particular 8 Hawker Typhoon aircraft flown by No. 263 Squadron RAF attack on German submarine U-275, in the harbour on 14 June 1944 shattered most of stained glass windows in the church.

 Military connections

 The church was the Island garrison church, for both militia and British garrison regiments for many centuries.
 It was used to store the artillery for the town militia from 1768, and also for the town fire engine until both were evicted in 1822.

 The regimental colours of the Town Regiment of the Royal Guernsey Militia are hung in the Church, the militia was formed in 1337 and disbanded over 600 years later, in 1946.

 The colours of the Royal Guernsey Light Infantry which was formed to serve during the first world war, displaying their battle honours, are also hung in the church.

 The island has a strong connection with the sea and there are a number of memorials to naval officers, such as Admiral de Sausmarez.
 A plaque to Major General Sir Isaac Brock, "The Hero of Upper Canada", is fitted to the outside of the church.

 During the 1940–1945 occupation, German soldiers attended services, the German Commandant agreeing that "assemblies in churches for the purpose of Divine Worship are permitted.
 Prayers for the Royal Family and the British Empire may be said".

-Commemoration services are regularly held at the Church, especially on 9 May, Guernsey’s liberation day and on the Sunday closest to 11 November.
+Commemoration services are regularly held at the Church, especially on 9 May, Guernsey's liberation day and on the Sunday closest to 11 November.